ipdk-io/networking-recipe/docs/guides/security-guide.md

 To generate the TLS certificates:

-* Review the files `ca.conf` and `grpc-client.conf` to verify if configuration settings are as-desired
+* Review the files `ca.conf` and `grpc-client.conf` to verify that configuration settings are as desired
 * Run the generate-certs.sh script with following command:

 ```bash